Standardizing reverberation-measured C IV time-lag quasars, and using them with standardized Mg II quasars to constrain cosmological parameters: Acknowledgements

 \section{Acknowledgements}

 This research was supported in part by US DOE grant DE-SC0011840, by the Polish Funding Agency National Science Centre, project 2017/26/A/ST9/00756 (Maestro 9), by GAČR EXPRO grant 21-13491X, by Millenium Nucleus NCN$19\_058$ (TITANs), and by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) Fellowship (164753/2020-6).
+The authors acknowledge the Czech-Polish mobility program (M\v{S}MT 8J20PL037 and PPN/BCZ/2019/1/00069).
 Part of the computation for this project was performed on the Beocat Research Cluster at Kansas State University.